warpedvoxels/java-edition/README.md

 5. For preparing the server software and its configuration, you can run `hexalite -p`.
 6. For building everything you'll need, you can simply run `hexalite -b`.
 For building and symlink the Minecraft plugins to their respective directories, you can run `hexalite -b name`, whereas `name` is one of the modules located at `arcade/`.
 7. For starting the webserver, you can simply run `hexalite -w`.
+But it is worth mentioning that the rest webserver requires the complete stack (PostgresQL, Redis, RabbitMQ) to be running though.
 8. For running the Minecraft server, you can simply run `hexalite -m`.
 But it is worth mentioning that the rest webserver and the complete stack (PostgresQL, Redis, RabbitMQ) are required to be running though.